endlessalpacaYT/Fortnite-Backend-Guide/Section-1 -- The Basics/Part-4 -- Defining Routes/keychain/README.md

 # Keychain

 ## This requires an external file which i have uploaded.
+Creds to LawinserverV2 for the keychain.json

 First Require the file:
 ```javascript